-For automatic shutoff without the automatic startup, only the tank full switch is used and a jumper is placed between the tank empty terminals (Float Switch 2).
 To use this mode the watermaker must be started with the Stop/Start button or the Auto Run button.
 The watermaker will then fill the tank automatically and enter the Autoflush Mode, fresh water flushing itself according to the programmed Flush Interval.

-If you are only using only the tank full switch, DO NOT press and hold the Auto Run button, as this will enter the AutoFill Mode and the watermaker will not function properly.
+If you are using the tank full switch, DO NOT press and hold the Auto Run button, as this will enter the AutoFill Mode and the watermaker will not function properly.

-Note: Tank switches can be configured for multiple tanks.
-Contact factory for advice.
+Note: It is possible to have tanks switches on multiple tanks.
+Contact Spectra factory for advice.